Ərəzin

 Ərəzin (also, Arazin and Arasin) is a village and municipality in the Julfa District of Nakhchivan, Azerbaijan.
 It is located 20 km in the north from the district center, on the right bank of the Alinjachay River, on the slope of the Zangezur ridge.
 Its population is busy with vine-growing, grain-growing and animal husbandry.
 There are secondary school, cultural house, two libraries, communication branch, kindergarten and a medical center in the village.
 It has a population of 1,873.

 Etymology

+The village is named after the famous Arzin (Arizantu, Arzan) people.

+"Arz" in ancient Hurrian and Northwest Caucasian languages means Eagle a famous symbol for many West Asian and Hurrian people in the Middle East.
+Zan stands for the name of the people in Kartvelian languages.
+Many Hurrian people and tribes carry the Zan suffix in the end of their self denomination.
+Zan is also preserved in Iranian languages and means; life, woman.
+One of the original meanings of the word Zan is "born".
+In some Indo-European languages the word "son" is of the same root.
+Alternative names used are, "Arzini" with the Hurrian suffix of "ini" and Arzziani "ani" being the plural form of Arzini according to Hurri-Urartian grammar.